0xvv/snowsight-rs/README.md

 You can choose to include the line to pay the fee or not (line 35 in `main.rs`).
 Paying for the trial tier (0) costs a couple cents as of writing this.

+You can now compile the code, during compilation keep reading.

 Set the env var `BOT_PWD` with a 32 chars long password to encrypt and decrypt the private key.

 Set the env var `RPC_URL` to an Avalanche mainnet RPC.